File Name: KotOR High Resolution Menus

-- This package omits statussummary.gui.
-Scaling it up causes problems, the file doesn't behave as expected, and it seems to not require a customized version in order to work as one would want.
+- This package omits statussummary.gui and dialog.gui.
+Scaling them up cause problems.
+The files don't behave as expected, and it seems to not require a customized version in order for them to work as one would want.

 - You might notice 1280x1080 in 21:9 even though it is not 21:9.
 It is for split-screen on 21:9 monitors.

 Rescaling the dialog/cut-scene letterbox (which is optional) seems to introduce occasional issues with letterbox placement, particularly when the letterbox animation happens.
 This may be fixed at some point in the future.